 - Always choose your pets wisely.
 Leaf-tailed geckos, like other geckos and tropical species of reptiles, are traded internationally as pets.
 These animals require special care and may be victims of illegal practices in the pet trade.
 As a general rule, research before acquiring any animal as a pet.
 Know where your pets come from and consider if an animal should be kept as a pet.

-- Buy certified wood and paper products to ensure your purchase is not contributing to illegal logging practices.
+- Choose certified wood and paper products to ensure your purchase is not contributing to illegal logging practices.

 - Recycle timber and paper products to reduce the need for new materials and logging.